frain-dev/convoy-website/src/app/(main)/blog/articles/end-to-end-test-suite-with-test-containers.md

 ## Fan-Out Events Test Cases

 A fan-out is an event delivered to multiple endpoints linked by an `ownerID`(see [docs](https://docs.getconvoy.io/product-manual/events-and-event-deliveries#fan-out)).
-Similarly, the pseudocode for this flow is:
+The pseudocode for this flow is:

 ```go
 func (f *FanoutEventsTestSuite) Test_FanoutEvent_Success() {